 Can cats eat avocado?

-No – avocados contain a compound called persin which is toxic to cats.
-Therefore, it is unsafe for cats to eat avocados.
+No – avocados contain a compound called persin.
+Persin is toxic to cats.
+So, it is unsafe for cats to eat avocados.

-All parts of the avocado plant contain persin, and if a cat accidentally ingests some avocado, seek advice from their vet straight away.
+All parts of the avocado plant contain persin.
+If a cat accidentally eats some avocado, contact their vet straight away.

 Let’s find out more about what happens if cats eat avocado.